quicwg/multipath/draft-lmbdhk-quic-multipath.md

 # Packet Scheduling

 The simultaneous usage of several sending paths introduces new algorithms (packet scheduling, path management) whose specifications are out of scope of this document.
 Nevertheless, these algorithms are actually present in any multipath-enabled transport protocol like Multipath TCP, CMT-SCTP and Multipath DCCP.
 A companion draft
 {{I-D.bonaventure-iccrg-schedulers}} provides several general-purpose packet schedulers depending on the application goals.
 A similar document can be created to discuss path management considerations.

 # Packet Number Space and Use of Connection ID

+If the connection ID is present (non-zero length) in the packet header, the connection ID is used to identify the path.
+The intital path that is used during the handshake (and multipath negotiation) has the path ID 0 and therefore all 0-RTT packets are also tracked and processed with the path ID 0.

+If non-zero-length Connection IDs are used, an endpoint MUST use different Connection IDs on different paths.
+Still, the receiver may observe the same Connection ID used on different 4-tuples due to, e.g., NAT rebinding.
+In such case, the receiver reacts as specified in
+{{Section 9.3 of QUIC-TRANSPORT}}.

 Acknowledgements of Initial and Handshake packets MUST be carried using ACK frames, as specified in {{QUIC-TRANSPORT}}.
 The ACK frames, as defined in {{QUIC-TRANSPORT}}, do not carry path identifiers.
 If for some reason ACK frames are received in 1-RTT packets while the state of multipath negotiation is ambiguous, they MUST be interpreted as acknowledging packets sent on path ID 0.

-If endpoints negotiate multipath support with value 1 to use multiple packet number spaces, they SHOULD use ACK_MP frames instead of ACK frames to signal acknowledgement of 1-RTT packets on path number 0, and also 0-RTT packets as specified in {{handling-of-0-rtt-packets}}.
+If endpoints negotiate multipath support with value 2 to use multiple packet number spaces, they SHOULD use ACK_MP frames instead of ACK frames to signal acknowledgement of 1-RTT packets on path number 0 and also 0-RTT packets as specified in {{handling-of-0-rtt-packets}}.

-An endpoint sending 1-RTT packets MUST use different Connection IDs on different paths, if non-zero-length Connection IDs are used.
-Still, the receiver may observe the same Connection ID used on different 4-tuples due to, e.g., NAT rebinding.
-In such case, the receiver reacts as specified in
-{{Section 9.3 of QUIC-TRANSPORT}}.

-## Handling of 0-RTT Packets

-Because multi-path is enabled after the handshake negotiation completes, there will be a separate context for each Connection ID after multi-path is negotiated.
-0-RTT packets are sent before these per path contexts are established.
-To avoid confusion, this draft provides a way for implementations to deal with 0-RTT packets that is both easy to implement and compatible with {{QUIC-TRANSPORT}}:

-- All 0-RTT packets are initially tracked in the "global" application context.
-- On the client side, 0-RTT packets are initially sent in the "global" application context.
-The handshake concludes before any 1-RTT packet can be sent or received.
-When the handshake completes, if multipath is negotiated, the tracking of 0-RTT packets moves from the "global" application context to the "path ID 0" application context.
-That means the sequence number of the first 1-RTT packets sent by the client will follow the sequence number of the last 0-RTT packet.
-- On the server side, the negotiation completes after the client first flight is received and the the server first flight is sent.
-0-RTT packets are received after that.
-If multipath is negotiated, they are considered received on "path ID 0".

-In conclusion, 0-RTT packets are tracked and processed with path identifier 0.

 ## Using One packet Number Space

-If the multipath option is negotiated to use one packet number space of all path, the packet sequence numbers are allocated from the common number space, so that for example path number number N could be sent on one path and packet number N+1 on another.
+If the multipath option is negotiated to use one packet number space for all paths, the packet sequence numbers are allocated from the common number space, so that, for example, packet number N could be sent on one path and packet number N+1 on another.

 ACK frames report the numbers of packets that have been received so far, regardless of the path on which they have been received.

-If one common packet number space is used for all paths, the senders maintain an association between previously sent packet numbers and the path over which these packets were sent.
+That means the senders needs to maintain an association between previously sent packet numbers and the path over which these packets were sent.
 This is necessary to implement per path congestion control.

 When a packet is newly acknowledged, the delay between the transmission of that packet and its first acknowledgement is used to update the RTT statistics for the sending path, and to update the state of the congestion control for that path.

-Packet loss detection MUST be adapted to allow for different RTTs on different paths.
+If one packet numer space is used for all paths, packet loss detection MUST be adapted to allow for different RTTs on different paths.
 For example, timer computations should take into account the RTT of the path on which a packet was sent.
 Detections based on packet numbers shall compare a given packet number to the